PokemonAutomation/SwSh-Arduino/README.md

 -	**SurpriseTrade** – Surprise trade away boxes of Pokémon.
 -	**TradeBot** – Surprise trade with code for giveaways.
 -	**ClothingBuyer** – Buy out all the clothing in a store.
+-	**BallThrower** – Blindly throw balls at the opposing Pokémon until it catches.

 **Date-Spam Farmers:**
 -	**WattFarmer** – Farm watts from a wishing piece beam.
 (6.9 seconds/fetch, 1 million watts/hour)
 -	**BerryFarmer** – Farm berries.
 -	**LotoFarmer** – Farm the Loto ID.
 -	**StowOnSideFarmer** – Farm the Stow-on-Side items dealer.
+-	**DateSpam-DailyHighlightFarmer** - Farm the daily highlight watt trader in Crown Tundra.

 **Soft Reset:**
 -	**SoftReset-Regi** – Soft reset for the Regi golem legendaries.